hpk0304/Food-demand/README.md

 ## Further research

 - Conducting the product-center combination in the past to do prediction can show the food demand and the center related.
-This help corporate plan well the shipping and the staffing issues.
+This helps corporate plan well the shipping and the staffing issues.
-- The outliers in the dataset are large, but to prevent removing the dataset, other investigations related to risk management and tail control should be proceeded
+- The outliers in the dataset are large; however, to prevent removing the dataset, other investigations related to risk management and tail control should be proceeded
-- Further, to improve the model, neuro network models will be researched to optimize the predictions
+- Further, to improve the model, neuro network models can be conducted to optimize the predictions